Top of main content

 You can find out more about why exchange rates fluctuate and how that could have an impact on your holiday spending.

 1 Global Money is only available in the latest version of the HSBC UK Mobile Banking app.
 You’ll need to have an eligible HSBC current account.
-This excludes our Basic Bank Account, Amanah, Appointee and MyAccount.
+This excludes our Basic Bank Account, Appointee and MyAccount.